SIGMusic/web-theremin/theremin-server/README.md

 # Theremin Server
 ---
-Flask application for the server.
+Node.js + Express application for the server.